Golf Etiquette for Beginners: Things Every Golfer Should Know

 On the fairway, you would either replace your divot or use sand and seed mix again.
 In a bunker, you would generally find that rakes are provided.
 You can smooth over the area where you played your shot and also any footprints that you left.

-Arguably the most important is repairing pitch marks on the green.
-Pitch marks are caused when golf balls land on the green particularly if the greens are soft.
-The USGA studied pitch marks and their own findings suggest that unrepaired pitch marks can cause issues for weeks.
-The USGA has a video showing the correct way to repair a pitch mark.
+Arguably the most important is to repair ball marks on the green.
+Ball marks are caused when golf balls land on the green particularly if the greens are soft.
+The USGA studied pitch marks and their own findings suggest that unrepaired ball marks can cause issues for weeks.
+The USGA has a video showing the correct way to repair a ball mark.

 All golfers should respect the course and I think this is one area where you show your understanding of the game.
-Repair any pitch marks that you make and at least one other.
+Repair the ball mark that you make and at least one other.
 Personally, I think this is one of the most important aspects of golf course etiquette.

 If you are riding in a cart then first and foremost you need to follow any rules that the club lays down with regard to sticking to the cart path etc.